td-github-training/td-github-training.github.io/docs/docs/basic/github/repositories.md

 </div>

 3. Optionally, add a description of your repository.
-For example, "My first repository on GitHub."

 4. Choose a repository visibility.
 For more information, see "[About repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories#about-repository-visibility)."